 What is success to you?

-In the article, we’re talking about growing your salon business and being successful with your salon.
-But these words don’t have any meaning unless you define what success is to you.
+In the article, we discuss growing your salon business and being successful with your salon.
+But these words don’t have any meaning unless you define success for yourself.

 Success is personal.

-It’s essential that you spend some time thinking about how you define success for your salon business.
+You must spend some time thinking about defining success for your salon business.
 The success measure can be a $ number a year or two from now.
-There’s nothing wrong with that, and it is good to have a clear business target like that.
+There’s nothing wrong with that, and having a clear business target like that is good.

 But a number is not very inspiring.
 It’s likely not something that’ll make you wake up feeling motivated in the morning and energized to take on the daily challenge in the salon.